Blueprint Review: Are "Live Forever" Supplements Healthy?

 Allulose is a form of added sugar.

-Overall, we consider Blueprint Macadamia Bar to be considerably healthier than the average protein or nut bar on the market.
+Overall, we consider Blueprint Macadamia Bar to be healthier than the average protein or nut bar on the market, but we don't currently recommend it due to the two ingredients highlighted above.

 Is Blueprint Clinically Proven to Work?